There are a variety of exciting ways you can get involved. Join us in welcoming newcomers to Vermont!

 Resettling refugees into our community involves the dedication and generosity of many people.
 VRRP’s volunteers and supporters find themselves performing incredibly fulfilling tasks when they devote their time to our clients and our mission.
 VRRP has a number of ways that you can give of yourself to help refugees—whether you can commit to ten hours per week or ten hours per year.

 Volunteers with a high degree of integrity and compassion are essential to easing refugees’ transition to self-sufficiency.
 Ready for a new and remarkable journey?
 Join other community members, businesses, and organizations by volunteering your time!

 The first step is to attend a Volunteer Orientation.
-Volunteer Orientations are held at VRRP the first and third Wednesday of each month from 5:30-6:30, and the second and fourth Tuesday from 12:30-1:30.
+Volunteer Orientations are held at VRRP the second Tuesday from 12:30-1:30, and third Wednesday of each month from 5:30-6:30.
 You can find the complete schedule of Volunteer Orientations on our calendar.
 Everyone who is interested in learning more about the resettlement program is welcome to attend.
 No RSVP is required.
-If you have questions about volunteering you can contact our Community Partnership Coordinator, Laurie Stavrand at (802) 338-4633 or firstname.lastname@example.org.
+If you have questions about volunteering you can contact our Community Partnership Coordinator, Laurie Stavrand at (802) 338-4633 or email@example.com.

 Opportunities to work directly with refugees:

 - Family Friend: help newly-arrived families with adjusting to life in Vermont

 - Job Search Coach: assist with résumés and practice interviewing skills

 - English Tutor: assist clients in English language acquisition

 - Administrative support: help with filing and other office tasks